tweetthebay/TweetTheBay/README.md

 After searching, the sidebar populates with search results that can be clicked on to focus the map on that particular tweet.

+### Maps

+Maps is the backbone of the Tweet The Bay.
+Google Maps Javascript API is used for displaying the tweets with a location data on the map.
+For the tweets that has the coordinates data, the maps locates them according to the given coordinates.
+The tweets that have the location data such as address or city name are geocoded first and the resulting coordinates are marked as a pin for the tweet.

 ## Future directions for the project

 ### Expand streaming to more cities/areas